GalavBhatt/Flight-Fare-Prediction/README.md

 ### Project Overview
 The main aim of the project is to build a web app which can predict the flight fare on the basis of certain features and Parameters.
 While performing Exploratory Data Analysis we found the most important features to be Departure date, Arrival date, source,destination,stopage and the respective airline.
-The model training is done with the help of Random Forest Classifier and acheived an accuracy score of 79.67% on the test dataset.
+The model training is done with the help of Random Forest Classifier and acheived an metrics score of 0.7984 on the test dataset.